imchuncai/umem-cache/README.rst

 UMEM-CACHE is a key/value memory cache work in user space, it is multi-threaded, lock-free, and has built-in anti-dogpiling, tls and raft cluster solution.

+Don't be surprised if you see UMEM-CACHE performing 100% faster than REDIS in certain benchmarks.

 Multilingual 多语言
 ==================